Least-squares finite elements for distributed optimal control problems: Numerical experiments

 \subsection{Constrained problem with singular solution}

 We consider the control problem~\eqref{eq:optCtr:poisson} with $\lambda=1$ and the L-shaped domain $\Omega = (-1,1)^2\setminus [-1,0]^2$.
 The set of admissible controls is given by

 and as data we use

 For this setup we do not know an explicit representation of the solution $(u,y,p)$ but stress that reduced regularity is expected due to the non-convexity of the domain.
 Figure~\ref{fig:lshape} shows that the error estimator $\eta$ seems to asymptotically converge at $\OO(h^{2/3})$ for a sequence of uniform meshes.
-Using adaptively refined meshes with $\theta = \tfrac14$ in the marking criterion we observe that optimal rates are reestablished, i.e., the error estimator converges at $\OO(N^{-1/2})$ with $N=\dim(X_h\times Y_h\times Y_h)$.
-The right plot of Figure~\ref{fig:lshape} visualizes the solution $u_h \in X_{h,\mathrm{ad}}$ on a mesh with $\#\TT=720$ triangles obtained from the adaptive loop.
-Strong mesh refinements towards the re-entrant corner are observed, indicating that the adaptive algorithm detects singularities.
+Using adaptively refined meshes we observe that optimal rates are reestablished, i.e., the error estimator converges at $\OO(N^{-1/2})$ with $N=\dim(X_h\times Y_h\times Y_h)$.
+The right plot in top row of Figure~\ref{fig:lshape} visualizes the solution $u_h \in X_{h,\mathrm{ad}}$ on a mesh with $\#\TT=720$ triangles obtained from the adaptive loop.
+Strong mesh refinements towards the re-entrant corner are observed (Figure~\ref{fig:lshape} bottom row), indicating that the adaptive algorithm detects singularities.